Before the amputation

 Don’t wait to get yourself mentally ready for this difficult process and new chapter in your life.
 The sooner you find the right support, the easier it will be to overcome the fear, doubt, and anxiety that naturally come with such a significant change – and the better prepared you’ll be for a successful recovery.

 When you’re facing any life-changing event, there’s often no substitute for talking to other people who’ve been through the same experience.

-While you’re preparing for life with an upper lib difference – or already getting used to it – ask your care team to help connect you with the amputee community or support groups for people who share your medical condition.
+While you’re preparing for life with an upper limb difference – or already getting used to it – ask your care team to help connect you with the amputee community or support groups for people who share your medical condition.
 Talking to people who’ve been through what you’re facing can help you build the courage to succeed as well.

 There are a number of groups dedicated just to people with limb differences:

-Organizations like these can help connect you with support and resources in your area, introduce you to community advocates for people with limb difference, and help you start learning how to thrive with a prosthetic.
+Organizations like these can help connect you with support and resources in your area, introduce you to community advocates for people with limb difference, and help you start learning how to thrive with a prosthesis.

 See what’s next for your journey with an upper limb difference

 Amputation rehab after losing a hand or arm

 After your procedure, you and your care team will work together to help you manage your residual limb and learn how to use a prosthetic.
 See what the rehab process looks like.